userfrosting/learn/pages/12.database/03.migrations/docs.md

 Migrations are required to be located in the `UserFrosting\Sprinkle\{sprinkleName}\Database\Migrations\{version}` namespace to be picked up by the `migrate` bakery command, where `{sprinkleName}` is the name of your sprinkle and `{version}` the _semantic version_ of your migration.
 From that namespace, multiple class can be defined to perform different operations.

 While multiple operations _can_ be done in the same migration class, it is recommended to use **one class per table or operation**.
-This way, if something goes wrong while creating one of the table for example, the table previously created won't be created again when running the migrate command again.
-Plus, every changes made before the error occur can even be reverted using the `migrate:rollback` command.
+This way, if something goes wrong while creating one of the tables for example, the table previously created won't be created again when running the migrate command again.
+Plus, every change made before the error occur can even be reverted using the `migrate:rollback` command.

-*Semantic versioning* on the other hand is a basic way to make sure migrations are run in the correct order between your script versions.
+*Semantic versioning*, on the other hand, is a basic way to make sure migrations are run in the correct order between your script versions.
 It also helps organize migrations so it's easier to find them.
 This is achieved by grouping migrations by the sprinkle version number.
 For example:

 ```bash
 src/Database/Models/Migrations/v400/